 Increased risk of developing myocardial infarction, sudden cardiac death and stroke has been reported in association with use of GnRH agonists in men.
 The risk appears low based on the reported odds ratios, and should be evaluated carefully along with cardiovascular risk factors when determining a treatment for patients with prostate cancer.
 Patients receiving a GnRH agonist should be monitored for symptoms and signs suggestive of development of cardiovascular disease and be managed according to current clinical practice.

-Response to LUPRON DEPOT 22.5 mg for 3-month administration, 30 mg for 4-month administration, and 45 mg for 6-month administration should be monitored by measuring serum levels of testosterone.
-In the majority of patients, testosterone levels increased above baseline, declining thereafter to castrate levels ( < 50 ng/dL) within four weeks. [see Clinical Studies and ADVERSE REACTIONS].
+Monitor serum levels of testosterone following injection of LUPRON DEPOT 7.5 mg for 1month administration, 22.5 mg for 3-month administration, 30 mg for 4-month administration, or 45 mg for 6-month administration.
+In the majority of patients, testosterone levels increased above baseline, and then declined thereafter to castrate levels ( < 50 ng/dL) within four weeks. [see Clinical Studies and ADVERSE REACTIONS].

 Genotoxicity studies were conducted with leuprolide acetate using bacterial and mammalian systems.
 These studies provided no evidence of mutagenic effects or chromosomal aberrations.